Rebecca Harris

 Dame Elizabeth Rebecca Scott Harris (born 22 December 1967) is a British Conservative Party politician who has been the Member of Parliament (MP) for Castle Point since 2010.
+Since November 2024 she has also served as Opposition Chief Whip.

-She was the Comptroller of the Household from 2022 to 2024.
-In that role, she took part in the 2023 Coronation.
-In November 2024 she assumed the role of Opposition Chief Whip, replacing Stuart Andrew in the role.
+Harris was the Comptroller of the Household from 2022 to 2024.
+In that role, she took part in the 2023 Coronation of Charles III and Camilla.

 Early life and career

 Elizabeth Harris was born on 22 December 1967 in Windsor, Berkshire and was privately educated at the boarding school Bedales, in Hampshire.
 She then went to university at the London School of Economics, graduating with a BSc.
 After university, Harris worked with Phillimore & Co publishers, working in warehousing as a delivery driver and sales rep. She eventually joined the board as marketing director.
 Harris was a Conservative head office campaign co-ordinator during 2000-2001 and Conservative North West London area officer during 2007–2008.